Skip to main content

 • 3 tablespoons barbecue rub, divided

 2. While the grill is preheating, soak the corn in water.
-Then, whisk together the mayonnaise, half of the cilantro, lime juice, 1 tablespoon of bbq rub, salt, and pepper in a mixing bowl.
+Then, whisk together the mayonnaise, half of the cilantro, lime juice, 1 tablespoon of barbecue rub, salt, and pepper in a mixing bowl.

 Place this mixture in the fridge, allowing the flavors to meld.
-Alternatively, prepare some of this flavor-packed compound butter which is also excellent on grilled corn.
+Alternatively, prepare some of this flavor-packed compound butter, which is also excellent on grilled corn.

 5. Remove from the grill and brush corn thoroughly with a thin layer of the mayo mixture.